racoll/CV/README.md

 #### Data Analysis

-Analysis and summary emerging market equity funds.
+Analysis and summary work in emerging market equity funds.
 Using data draw-down programmes followed by detailed analysis of comparable performance.

 #### Technological Development

- Blockchain, time stamping service.
+ Blockchain time stamping service.
 Mutual distributed ledger.

 - I achieved A during my work at B (job, or otherwise)
 - I contributed to the growth of X while doing Y (job, or otherwise)